UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

-* Idea Creator navigates to idea settings page
+* Idea Creator navigates to the idea settings page
-* Idea Creator can then add one or more users to be idea admins
+* Idea Creator can then add one or more users to be idea admins if there are other users in the system besides themselves
+* New Idea Admins are notified that they have been added as admins to specified idea
 * Idea Admins can do everything an Idea Creator can but not add new admins
+* If there are no other users, Idea Creator will be shown with an empty menu stating that there is no one to select from and can try again when there are more registered users
 ```

 <a name="new-location"></a>